 No, it will not, and other benefits will not affect your eligibility for P-EBT.

-Q9: My child attends a school where all students receive free meals, but we don’t financially need this benefit.
+Q10: My child attends a school where all students are automatically eligible for free meals (“community eligibility”), but we don’t financially need P-EBT.

-The state will still automatically send you this benefit and allow you to use it for your family.
-The economy is very uncertain, so you can hold onto the EBT card in case you need it months from now.
+The state will still automatically send you a P-EBT card and allow you to use it for your family.
+The economy is very uncertain, so you can hold onto the card in case you need it months from now.
 The state will take back any unused benefits after 6 months.
 This benefit cannot be transferred to others, so you cannot use this benefit to buy food for others.
 But you can buy food for your kids using this card and then donate the money you saved on groceries to charity or to help others in need if you wish.

 P-EBT doesn’t require schools to stop serving Grab & Go meals.
 This benefit is an additional nutritional resource, not a replacement; families can get both.